 Indonesia

-More than 300 ethnic groups make Indonesia’s unique cultures, geography, and history, with two thirds of the population reside in Java, one of 17,000 islands in the archipelago.
-Around 9.4% of the population lived below the national poverty line (ADB – 2019).
-The country’s real GDP growth remained broadly stable at 5.1 percent during the first quarter of 2019.
-Despite global volatility, Indonesia’s economy has grown at a consistent pace with quarterly GDP growth remaining between 4.9 to 5.3 percent over the past 3 years (World Bank).
-The country's top three products include oil and natural gas, coal, and tin for mineral resources; rice, palm oil, and coffee for agricultural products; and processed rubber, plywood, and textiles for manufactured products.
+More than 300 ethnic groups make up Indonesia’s unique cultures, geography, and history.
+Two-thirds of the population resides in Java, one of the archipelago's 17,000 islands.
+In 2026, around 8.5% of the population lives below the national poverty line.
+The country’s real GDP growth remains broadly stable at 5.61% during the first quarter of 2026.
+Despite global volatility, Indonesia’s economy has grown at a consistent pace, with annual GDP growth remaining between 5% to 5.1% over the past 3 years (World Bank).
+The country's top three products include nickel, iron and steel for mineral resources; rice, palm oil, and coffee for agricultural products; and food and beverages, basic metals, and chemical goods for manufactured products.

 about Indonesia